-Let’s get real, we all got into coding because we had a dream.
-At some point between being a complete code noob and becoming a semi-proficient dev, our dreams got lost and sidelined to the job requirements, the daily standups, the meetings, and the day job.
-By the time the sun sets and we finally get home, we have other life obligations like conversing with our other half.
+Let’s get real.
+We all started coding because we had a dream.
+Between being a complete code noob to becoming a semi-proficient dev, our dreams got lost and sidelined by the job requirements, the daily standups, the meetings, and the day job.
+By the time the sun sets and we finally get home, we have other life obligations, like conversing with our other half.

 At some point, working on code had drained your spark — the thing that made you curious and ignites a certain level of wonderment.

-How exactly did we arrive at this point?
+How did we arrive at this point?
 And how do you fix it?

 The Misconceptions About Code

 At the beginning of our careers, the concept of what code is sitting in a dark gloopy, and vague space.
-We know it’s a necessity for programming and creating software but that’s as far as our understanding of what code is goes.
+We know it’s a necessity for programming and creating software, but that’s as far as our understanding of what code is.

-The spark is the thing that motivates you to turn up every day on both a physical and mental level.
-When your spark starts to deteriorate, making your way into the office may be harder and harder each day.
-At some point, you might begin to resent your job, if not outright hate it.
+The spark motivates you to turn up every day on both a physical and mental level.
+When your spark deteriorates, making your way into the office may be harder and harder each day.
+At some point, you might resent your job, if not outright hate it.

 Why does this happen?
 Here are a few reasons: